splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

 Nagios Alerts Via Email:
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If your Nagios environment is restricted behind a firewall or if you
-simply would rather not install the plugin on your Nagios hosts, you can
+If your Nagios environment is restricted behind a firewall or if you  would rather not install the plugin on your Nagios hosts, you can
 still send Nagios alerts to Splunk On-Call via email.
 These alerts will
 show up in your timeline in a more limited format without the extended
 functionality provided by the plugin.

-To send Nagios alerts to Splunk On-Call, simply create a Nagios contact
+To send Nagios alerts to Splunk On-Call, create a Nagios contact
 using the sample configuration shown below, and add that contact to one
 of the Nagios contact groups that normally receives alerts from your
 system.